 - If the caps last 6 weeks, at that point you’ll want to cut them off and give your cat a few days to groom off the old nail sheath and any remaining glue.
 Then you can pick a new color of Soft Paws and give your cat another pawdicure!

 It’s fair to say that Dr. Cochrane does not condone declawing, and vehemently discourages the practice for many reasons.
 Cats are biologically programmed to scratch things – it’s a natural behavior that allows them to stretch, maintain one of their primary predatory weapons, and leave both visual and scent marks for other cats.
 Cats can be trained to scratch what we want them to scratch, and avoid those things that are inappropriate (I’ll be writing a post on that topic too, so you’ll see how to do this in due time!).
 Keeping claws trimmed or capped will help protect your home from scratching, plus it’s MUCH better for cats than declawing.
 Dr. Cochrane said, “declawing a cat is going to permanently change the way that cat functions physically, and emotionally.
 It’s going to affect the way they bear their weight…it is amputation of that last bone, and in my opinion, it’s a barbaric and inhumane procedure.”
 And I completely agree!
-If you want to know more about declawing, you can watch The Paw Project (available on Netflix), or listen to Cat Chat episode 3, where Liz and I talked all about what declawing is, why people do it, and completely viable alternatives.
+If you want to know more about declawing and its drawbacks, you can watch The Paw Project (available on Netflix).

 I hope that I’ve provided you with enough information so that you can be confident in trimming cat claws!
 And if not, please visit Dr. Kind Klaws at her website or on Facebook.
 She can come to your home and show you and your cat how it’s done, or if you have a very difficult kitty, she can trim your kitty’s claws on a regular basis.
 Thank you, Dr. Cochrane, Purrington’s Cat Lounge, and Cat Adoption Team for all the work you do to increase the quality of life for so many cats and their people!